elia-azar/RIO203/README.md

 * Street light: A photoresistor and a dual-core led were used.
 * Garbage bin: An ultrasonic sensor was used.

-Before running a socket server on the RPi and grant access to the sensors, you should modify the @@ CENTRALE_HOST@@ variable in RPi/centrale_conn.py and put the ipv4 address of the machine that is going to run centrale_b.py.
+Before running a socket server on the RPi and grant access to the sensors, you should modify the **CENTRALE_HOST** variable in RPi/centrale_conn.py and put the ipv4 address of the machine that is going to run centrale_b.py.

 Once the script modified, run the following in order to grant access to the sensors over the internet: